sourcery-ai-experiments/jaar/README.md

     pip install jaar

-If you have installed `jaar` before, and you want to ensure `pip` downloads the latest version (rather than using its internal cache) you can use the following commands:
+If you have installed `jaar` before, and you should ensure `pip` downloads the latest version (rather than using its internal cache) you can use the following commands:

     pip uninstall jaar
     pip install --no-cache jaar